mirzemehdi/BMPWatermark/README.md

-When executing the program that way it will create a new BMP image called modsign.bmp where on position 10,20 from the top left of the image, will write ”Hello” followed by current date (the output of thedatelinux command) in Morse codewhere a dot is a pixel of color FFFFFE (nearly white), and a dash is a “line” made of 3 pixels.
+When executing the program that way it will create a new BMP image called modsign.bmp where on position 10,20 from the top left of the image, will write ”Hello” followed by current date (the output of the date linux command) in Morse code where a dot is a pixel of color FFFFFE (nearly white), and a dash is a “line” made of 3 pixels.
 Space between dots and dashes is one background pixel.
 Space between letters is 3 pixels, space between 2 words is 5 pixels.
 If the resolution is high, pixels will be really small, and the line will be quite invisible.It can be found only by the people who know it is there.
-If the line is too long to fit in the image,it will continue on the next line.
+If the line is too long to fit in the image, it will continue on the next line.
 If the signature is watermarked by writing the name of the document and the date in Morse code in it, and someone makes a digital copy of the signature and uses it on another document, later it can be proved that the signature is not the right one because